 Rule 11: Tip Well and Tip Directly

-Thank your barber for their work by giving them a fair tip.
-A good rule of thumb to follow is to tip at least 15-20 percent of the final bill.
+Show your thanks by giving your barber a fair tip.
+A good rule of thumb to follow is to tip at least 15-20 percent of the final cost of your haircut.
 Asking your barber how they prefer to receive their tip is also a way to show respect and appreciation for their work.
 Consider giving your barber the tip directly rather than to the receptionist for full transparency.

 If you think you might’ve been breaking some of these unspoken barbershop etiquette rules, don’t stress.
 Barbers understand that there are no hard-and-fast rules and that things can vary by personal preference.
 However, learning to practice these etiquette tips will not only please your barber but also improve your experience when getting a haircut.
 Now that you know the real rules of going to a barber, you can look through our community of Pros to find a barber near you so you can impress them with your barbershop etiquette knowledge.